FarronF/limerick-council-meetings/meetings/2018/03/29-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 15th February 2018.md

 • A curated meeting place for creative practitioners from different cultures to build

-relations through shared experience and achievement.--- 3
+relations through shared experience and achievement.
+---
+3

 • Created the opportunity to work outside comfort zone, expanding perceptions and